hdcdstr8fwd/foundation-theme/exampleSite/content/about.md

 layout = "single-para"
 +++

-This theme was made with Hugo v 0.17 on a Mac.
-It coded mostly using Textmate and Firefox.
-It includes a number of features that will help a developer create and mange websites.
+This theme was made with Hugo v0.17 on a Mac.
+It was coded mostly using Textmate and Firefox.
+It includes a number of features that will help a developer create and manage websites.

 - Responsive design mobile ready
 - Custom CSS ability
 - Pre defined archetypes
 - Markdown

-To install this theme you need to download the latest version of [Hugo](http://gohugo.io) from their website.
+To install this theme you need to download the latest version of [Hugo](https://gohugo.io) from their website.
 Follow the instructions to install and configure Hugo for your system.

 One you have Hugo installed run the following in your project directory from the Command Line.